bloominstituteoftechnology/Poll/README.md

 ## Part 1 - Model and Model Controller

-We're going to create a model object that represents a vote, with the name of the person who voted, and their response.
+Create a model object that represents a vote, with the name of the person who voted, and their response.

 1. Create a new Swift file called "Vote.swift"
-2. Create a `Vote` struct with `name` and `response` constants
+2. Create a `Vote` class with `name` and `response` properties
+3. Create an initializer for `Vote`.
+It should take `name` and `response` values.

-We need to make a model controller for this `Vote` struct as well.
+Create a model controller for `Vote`s:

 1. Make a "VoteController.swift" file and create a `VoteController` class in it.
 2. Add a `votes` property that is of type `[Vote]`.
 Set its initial value to an empty array